Robust Two-Sample Inference under Serial Dependence: Series HAR Two-Sample Tests

 \subsection{Case 2: Unequal LRVs}

 We now consider the empirically more relevant case in which the LRVs are heterogeneous, i.e., $\Omega_1 \neq \Omega_2$.
-Because $t_{0,\text{HAR}}$ in Section \ref{Subsection: Equal LRVs} relies on equality of LRVs, it is inappropriate here.
-Instead, we define

-Under fixed-$K$ asymptotics with unequal variances, $t_{1,\text{HAR}}$ is not asymptotically pivotal, so an asymptotically valid $t$-test is unavailable.
-The next theorem establishes asymptotic normality of $t_{1,\text{HAR}}$ under increasing $K$ asymptotics.
+Because the pooled LRV estimator $\hat{\Omega}_{\text{pool}}$ is no longer appropriate, we instead consider the Wald statistic